2022 WAFF U-23 Championship squads

-The 2022 WAFF U-23 Championship is an international football tournament held in Saudi Arabia from 3 to 15 November 2022.
-It is the third edition of the U-23 age group competition organised by the West Asian Football Federation.
+The 2022 WAFF U-23 Championship was an international football tournament held in Saudi Arabia from 3 to 15 November 2022.
+It was the third edition of the U-23 age group competition organised by the West Asian Football Federation.

 The six national teams involved in the tournament were required to register a squad of at most 23 players, including three goalkeepers.
 Only players in these squads were eligible to take part in the tournament.
 Players born on or after 1 January 1999 were eligible to compete in the tournament.

 The full squad listings are below.
 The age listed for each player is on 3 November 2022, the first day of the tournament.
 The nationality for each club reflects the national association (not the league) to which the club is affiliated.
 A flag is included for coaches who are of a different nationality than their own national team.
 Players in boldface were capped at full international level prior to being called up.